Current Anthropology Master's Students

 Zoë began the MA program in anthropology in the fall of 2016.
 Islam is a fast-growing religion.
 Women are converting to Islam and this fact is frequently used to defend Islam against claims that the religion is heavily laden with misogyny.
 But what does conversion mean to the many women who are not born Muslim, some of whom have met very few Muslims throughout their lives?
 Zoë’s research intends to explore the many "whys, whos, hows, whens and wheres" of women converts, including how they practice their faith, what family and friends think about their transitions, why they chose to convert (especially given the social stigma mainstream Canadian population has applied to Muslims -- particularly "visible" Muslims such as hijabis -- in recent years), and how their conversion is embodied by each woman personally.

-Senior Supervisor: Dara Culhane; Committee Member: Sonja Luehrmann.
+Supervisor: Dara Culhane; Committee member: Parin Dossa

 Areas of Study: Kinship, identity, recognition, revitalization and reconciliation within Canada’s indigenous communities.